eLearner-Network/eden/README.md

 * Download and install last GitHub openFramework version
 * You can switch or improve ofxOpenNI version by downloading/uploading and installing ofxOpenNI from github.com/gameoverhack/ofxOpenNI
-* On src/ofxOpenNI you will find two subdirectories, one for windows and one for osx. copy the content inside and replace the openni directory on your bin/data one by that one.
+* On src/ofxOpenNI you will find two subdirectories, one for windows and one for mac. copy the content inside and replace the "openni" directory on your bin/data by that one.
 * Open the project that correspond to your OS
 * Compile